nickyiliwang0000/h/NB-6.16-advanced-js-destructuring-mutability-and-purity.md

+# Advanced JavaScript: Destructuring, mutability, and purity
 As we move forward in JavaScript, we're going to need some new tools and concepts.

 ## Destructuring objects
-There's a new (in ES6), quick way to grab properties out of an object or an array called _destructuring_.
+There's a new (in ES6), quick way to grab properties from objects or arrays called _destructuring_.

 Say we have an object that looks like this: